ibm-cloud-docs/key-protect/retrieve-key.md

     making a `GET /v2/keys` request, or by accessing the
     {{site.data.keyword.keymanagementserviceshort}} GUI.

-3. Run the following cURL command to get details about your key and the key material.
+3. Run the following `curl` command to get details about your key and the key material.

     ```sh